TILP: Differentiable Learning of Temporal Logical Rules on Knowledge Graphs: Experiments

 \subsection{Experimental Setup}

-We evaluate TILP\footnote{Code and data available at \href{https://github.com/xiongsiheng/TILP}{https://github.com/xiongsiheng/TILP}.} on two standard tKG datasets, WIKIDATA12k and YAGO11k (\cite{dasgupta-etal-2018-hyte}).
+We evaluate TILP on two standard tKG datasets, WIKIDATA12k and YAGO11k (\cite{dasgupta-etal-2018-hyte}).
 Detailed dataset introduction and statistics are given in Appendix B. These datasets contain temporal facts in the form $\left(e_s, r, e_o, I\right)$, e.g. (John Okell, worksAt, SOAS University of London, $[1959,1999]$).
 The temporal specificity of facts in these datasets can be at the year, month, or day level, although month and day data are not present in the majority of examples; we remove month and day information from such facts to achieve a more uniform data representation.
-For datasets with higher granularity, we would expect improved performance due to more precise temporal relations.
+For datasets with higher granularity,

+we would expect improved performance due to more precise temporal relations.
 For the link predication task on data of the form $\left(e_s, r, e_o, I\right)$, we generate a list of ranked candidates for both object prediction $\left(e_s, r, ?, I\right)$ and subject prediction $\left(e_o,r^{-1}, ?, I\right)$.
 The maximum rule length is set to 5 for both datasets.
 The standard metrics, mean reciprocal rank (MRR), hit@1, hit@10 are used for comparison of the methods.
 Similar to \cite{jain2020temporal}, we perform time-aware filtering which gives a more valid performance evaluation.

 We compare TILP with state-of-the-art baselines in two dimensions: static v.s. temporal, logical-rule-based v.s. embedding-based.
 The static logical-rule-based methods include Neural-LP (\cite{https://doi.org/10.48550/arxiv.1702.08367}), and AnyBURL (\cite{meilicke2020reinforced}).
 The temporal logical-rule-based method is TLogic (\cite{https://doi.org/10.48550/arxiv.2112.08025}).
 The static embedding-base model is ComplEx (\cite{trouillon2016complex}).
 The temporal embedding-base model include TA-ComplEx (\cite{garcia2018learning}), HyTE (\cite{dasgupta-etal-2018-hyte}), DE-SimplE (\cite{https://doi.org/10.48550/arxiv.1907.03143}), TNT-Complex (\cite{https://doi.org/10.48550/arxiv.2004.04926}), and TimePlex (\cite{jain2020temporal}).
 The results for all embedding-based models are from \cite{jain2020temporal}.
 Ablation studies on the temporal feature modeling module (TILP w/o tfm) are also conducted.